ZacharyZcR/SecGPT/README.md

 We welcome any type of contribution, including but not limited to issue reporting, documentation improvements, feature suggestions, and pull requests.

-For plugin writing, please refer to Plugin.md in the doc directory
+For plugin writing, please refer to Plugins.md in the doc directory

+**You can now have GPT4 auto-generate new plugins you want by copying the plugin format!**

 ## License